apache/flink/docs/content.zh/docs/deployment/overview.md

 #### Summary

 In *Session Mode*, the cluster lifecycle is independent of that of any job running on the cluster and the resources are shared across all jobs.
-The *Per-Job* mode pays the price of spinning up a cluster for every submitted job, but this comes with better isolation guarantees as the resources are not shared across jobs.
-In this case, the lifecycle of the cluster is bound to that of the job.
-Finally, the *Application Mode* creates a session cluster per application and executes the application's `main()` method on the cluster.
+The *Application Mode* creates a session cluster per application and executes the application's `main()` method on the cluster.